MicrosoftDocs/winrt-related/winrt-related-src/schemas/storemanifest/storemanifestschema2015/schema-root.md

 `http://schemas.microsoft.com/appx/2015/StoreManifest namespace`

-See the samples instance document in [StoreManifest XML example (Windows 10)](storemanifest-xml-example-windows-10.md).
+See the samples instance document in [StoreManifest XML example](storemanifest-xml-example-windows-10.md).

 The following table lists all of the elements in this schema, sorted alphabetically by name.